Trump Impeachment Recap: Dems Wrap With Exhortation To Act

 Still unresolved within the Senate chamber are the ongoing questions about whether testimony of new witnesses or new documents will be admitted into the proceedings.

 Outside the World's Greatest Deliberative Body, however, the story continues to evolve.

-That includes news of a video from April 2018 in which President Trump talks with indicted Rudy Giuliani associate Lev Parnas about firing then-U.S. Ambassador to Ukraine Marie Yovanovitch, according to Parnas' lawyer.
+One factor is news of a video from April 2018 in which Trump talks with Lev Parnas, an indicted associated of Rudy Giuliani, about firing then-U.S. Ambassador to Ukraine Marie Yovanovitch, according to Parnas' lawyer.

 The contents of the tape were first reported by ABC but NPR has not heard the recording.

-The White House's spokeswoman and other defenders have observed that Trump has complete power about appointing or removing diplomats.
+The White House's spokeswoman and other defenders have observed that Trump has complete power over appointing or removing diplomats.

-But the video undercuts earlier defenses by the White House that Trump wasn't aware of what was taking place in the early phase of the Ukraine affair.
+But the video, if accurate, would undercut earlier defenses by the White House that Trump wasn't aware of what was taking place in the early phase of the Ukraine affair.
 If the accounts described in the clip are accurate it would suggest Trump not only knew, but he may have been directing events.

 More 'crimes'